-Volume 20 of Kalmiopsis, the NPSO journal, contains in-depth articles on Oregon's native plants, stories of people who were and are part of our botanical heritage, book reviews, and more.
-All of Volume 20 and past issues are available via printed copies held by libraries or separate articles and sections in PDF format on our web site (http://www.npsoregon.org/publications.html).
+Volume 21 of Kalmiopsis, the NPSO journal, contains in-depth articles on Oregon's native plants, stories of unique geographical areas that are part of our botanical heritage, book reviews, and more.
+All of Volume 21 and past issues are available in PDF format on our web site (http://www.npsoregon.org/publications.html).

 We also publish occasional papers, a series that began in 1999.
 The most recent Urbanizing Flora of Portland, Oregon, 1806-2008 is a fascinating comparison between the pioneer flora of Portland and the present state.

 Check www.NPSOregon.org for local chapter events such as wildflower shows, hikes, presentations, identification workshops, and weed-pulling parties.
 In addition, several chapters have community native plant gardens they care for and will gladly accept volunteer help.

 NPSO's Oregon Native Plant Awareness Week (April 24 – April 30, 2016) is an opportunity for local NPSO chapters to reach out to the broader public raising awareness about the importance of native plants and habitats in Oregon.
 See http://www.npsoregon.org/ for details.